PatchworkBoy/TrowasoftControl/README.md

 * Subscribe to MindMelder, Impromptu, SV Modular, Count Modula, Bog Audio, Befaco, AS and Inklen plugins from the VCV Library - https://library.vcvrack.com
 * Get the Stoermelder Dev build for your platform from links at bottom of the page at Stoermelder PACK-ONE v2-Dev repo link above.
 Place the .vcvplugin file in Rack/plugins (on MacOS, usually ~/Documents/Rack/plugins ... not sure about Windows - sorry!)
-* Get the Trowasoft dev build from the link above.
+* Get the Trowasoft dev build for your platform from the link above.
 Extract the zip.
 Place the extracted folder in Rack/plugins (on MacOS, usually ~/Documents/Rack/plugins ... not sure about Windows - sorry!)

 Flash your Neotrellii and plug 'em in.